 2003 to 2004 - Worked with UNIDO (United Nations Industrial Development Organization) under a cluster development programme with 1500 craftsmen and artisans; developing skills and innovative techniques for the Kota Doria craft.

-2005 - Worked in collaboration with craftvillage.org and FDCI for a ‘development center project’ that offers a trans-disciplinary approach towards the improvement of the quality of lives of craftsmen and provides them with formal design and product development education.
+2005 - Worked in collaboration with craftvillage.org and FDCI for a ‘development center project’ that offers a trans-disciplinary approach towards the improvement of the quality of life of craftsmen and provides them with formal design and product development education.

 2006 - Developed ‘boiled wool’ techniques for a new range of woolen angrakha coats which were selected for presentation at the Hyères fashion festival in Paris.
 Also, presented the collection at the Miami Fashion Week.